The Natural Gardener

 This includes sanding down to the smoothest possible finish, with no sharp edges on the broad, nicely rounded, arms.

-These chairs in fact are miles better than our old ones - they’ve been ‘Tanalised E’
+These chairs are miles better than an old ones - they come with the treatment !

 Although you may see some cracks appearing and disappearing, this is just normal as the wood expands and contracts.

-This does not mean you cannot paint them with wood paint though - I have blue in mind for ours.
+This does not mean you cannot paint them with wood paint or stain though once the chairs are dry - I have blue in mind for ours.

 If you do though, suggest you do it somewhere nice and ventilated but under cover.